mathuin/pyment/docs/source/user.rst

 all the jars from crate 21 to crate 32, use the following command::

   (venv)# python manage.py crate_transfer --source=21 --dest=32
-  5 jars were moved from crate 21 to crate 32
+  5 jars were moved from Crate 21 to Crate 32

 Crate 21 is now considered empty and can be used for new product.

 Distribution
 ------------

-This section introduces a new role: the consumer.
-The producer is the person who administers the software, while the consumer is the person who actually consumes the mead.
-Typically, these people are both the same person who also made the mead in question.
+This section introduces a new role: the consumer, the person who actually orders and consumes the mead.
+Typically, the producer and the consumer are both the same person who also made the mead in question.
 However, each role performs different actions in this section.

 Order placement
 ~~~~~~~~~~~~~~~